 Take action and gain some control over your situation and your feelings.
-Getting back in the driver's seat is one of the most effective ways to manage stress.
+This is one of the most essential stress relief tips, because getting back in the driver's seat is a really effective ways to manage stress.

 Having a sense of control is one of our most essential emotional needs.
 Feeling you've completely lost grip on a situation can be enormously stressful and can lead to anxiety and depression.
 Don't wait for, or rely on, anyone else - do it yourself!

 Take a look at my page: Self-hypnosis FAQ and downloads, as I think you'd benefit from some extra help.

 It's vital that you and your partner meet your essential emotional needs in balance.
 Making sure that those needs are met is one of the very best ways to manage stress.
 It will maintain and improve both your mental well-being and your relationship and thereby indirectly relieve many of the stresses that are bothering you right now.